3 Linux Smartphone Operating Systems You Can Install Today

 As such, it features many command line utilities, but is unavailable in Google Play.
-Instead, you’ll have to visit the website (linked above) to download and install the APK.
-Make sure you know the pitfalls of installing apps from third party sites beyond Google Play before proceeding.
+Instead, you’ll have to visit the website to download and install the APK.
+Make sure you understand the pitfalls of installing apps from third party sites beyond Google Play before proceeding.

 Once installed, however, you’ll be able to access a Linux desktop environment on your phone or tablet.